adi-sd/udemy-angular-course/README.md

 > What is angular? \
 > Its a javascript framework which allows you to create single page applications (SPAs) \
-> Page never reloades - it make changes to currently loaded pages
+> Page never reloads - it make changes to currently loaded pages

 -   Angular Versioning -
-    -   AngularJS (Angular 1) (Very Different) (Can igonre)
+    -   AngularJS (Angular 1) (Very Different) (Can ignore)
     -   Angular 2
     -   Angular 4 (Angular 3 was skipped)
     -   Angular 10, 11, 12....
-    -   (They release major version every 6 months but all of them backwords compatible except Angular1)
+    -   (They release major version every 6 months but all of them backwards compatible except Angular1)

 > Node is used to run the Angular app
-> npm is used to manage differrent dependancies in an Angular project
+> npm is used to manage different dependencies in an Angular project

 -   Install Angular Globally